QuantEcon/lecture-python.myst/lectures/cass_koopmans_2.md

 $k_0$ is given to the household.

-The household faces a **single** budget constraint. that states that the present value of the household's net excess demands must be zero:
+The household faces a **single** budget constraint that requires that the present value of the household's net excess demands must be zero:

 $$